containerum/user-manager/README.md

 # user-manager
-User manager is user service for managing users, groups, credentials, user and domain blacklists for Containerum
+User manager is a service for managing users, groups, credentials, user and domain blacklists for Containerum

 ## Prerequisites
-MongoDB
+* MongoDB

 ## Installation

-### Manually

 ### Using Helm

 ```